TEAMuP-dev/HARP/tools/model_agent/README.md

 - `recipe.py` renders a runnable pyharp `app.py` (and the rest of a Space package) from a declarative recipe JSON describing inputs, outputs, framework, and inference glue.
+- `llm.py` is an *optional* layer that lets an LLM (Gemini/Claude/GPT) draft a recipe for arbitrary frameworks, then runs it through the deterministic validate -> render -> repair loop.
+Providers use `urllib` only; the module is never imported during normal offline use of the core.
 - `cli.py` exposes the core behavior as terminal commands.
 - `__main__.py` lets you run the package with `python3 -m tools.model_agent`.
 - `tests/test_agent.py` protects the behavior that is easiest to break while